bryanpbaker/the-ground-up-wp/README.md

 # the-bones-wp
 A starter kit for Wordpress projects.
-Utilizes grunt, sass, bootstrap and includes other goodies.
+Utilizes grunt, sass, bourbon and other goodies.
-Based on <a href="https://github.com/stefanerickson/wp-multivitamin.git">wp-multivitamin</a> by <a href="https://github.com/stefanerickson">Stefan Erickson</a>-- Thanks man!